jakop345/cloudron-box/README.md

 ** Verify using `sudo src/scripts/reloadnginx.sh --check`.
 This should print 'OK' ** Verify using `sudo src/scripts/backup.sh --check`.
 This should print 'OK' ** Verify using `sudo src/scripts/update.sh --check`.
+This should print 'OK' ** Verify using `sudo src/scripts/reboot.sh --check`.
 This should print 'OK'

 ** Add admin-localhost as 127.0.0.1 in /etc/hosts
 ** All apps will be installed as hypened-subdomains of localhost.
 You should add